Mariners vs. Padres Player Props Betting Odds

 France Stats

-- France has 17 doubles, five home runs, 16 walks and 26 RBI (61 total hits).
-He has stolen one base.
+- France has recorded 63 hits with 18 doubles, five home runs and 16 walks.
+He has driven in 27 runs with one stolen base.

 France Recent Games